Updated: Mar 18

 The Beginner's Guide to Using Pinterest for Business.
-Pinterest course for 2021, with regular updates, made for artists, bloggers, business, creators, and ecommerce.
+Pinterest course for 2023, with regular updates, made for artists, bloggers, businesses, creators, and serious entrepreneurs.

 Fun Fact: There are over 322 million monthly Pinterest users worldwide, all seeking and sharing helpful, inspiring ideas on the platform:- Sprout Social

 According to Leading countries based on Pinterest audience size as of October 2020 (in millions), here are the list of countries using Pinterest by the last quarter of 2020:

 Using Pinterest for business is perfect for showcasing products and services as Pinterest often acts as an information resource for so many users preparing to make a purchase.
 With 40% of Pinterest users having a household income of $100k+, there's a huge audience with a strong spending power just waiting to be introduced to your business!

 Ready to get started?
 Here's how to use Pinterest for business: